Jedrzej-Wydra/op-ed-section/README.md

-# op-ed-section
+# Op-ed section

-Random thoughts, big questions, and occasional rants.
-Welcome to my collection of musings, where no topic is too small or too weird for a good old-fashioned opinion piece.
-Grab a coffee (or Matcha) and dive in!
+#### author: Jędrzej Wydra

+## History

+Life isn’t just about academic papers, data science, programming, and serious legal stuff.
+Sometimes, it’s nice to take a break and share a few thoughts about the world—or whatever comes to mind!
+This section is my collection of op-eds, where I’ve gathered random musings and essays that found their home on Medium.
+Occasionally, a few bonus materials lurk around.
+So, dive in for a light read and enjoy the break from the heavy lifting of science and code!